GiovanniArcudi/Programming-I-Coursework/README.md

 In this way, splitting the prerequisites String at every("-"), I easily obtained the prerequisite for that subject, singularily.

-    1.1.2 - Add Prerequisites property to Subject's class In oder to keep track of a Subject's prerequisites, I had to introduce a new property to the Subject's class: prerequisites, an ArrayList of Integers, specifically containing all the subjectsIDs of the subjects that a student is required to take before studing this one.
+#### 1.2.1 - Add Prerequisites property to Subject's class
+In oder to keep track of a Subject's prerequisites, I had to introduce a new property to the Subject's class: prerequisites, an ArrayList of Integers, specifically containing all the subjectsIDs of the subjects that a student is required to take before studing this one.
 In this ArrayList I added, one at a time, the subject prerequisite read in SimulationUtility's subjectCreator(String properties) method.

-    1.1.2 - Modify the criterion for which students are enrolled in a course Of course, once the prerequisites are stored they have to be checked every time a student is about to be enrolled in a new course.
+#### 1.2.2 - Modify the criterion for which students are enrolled in a course
+Of course, once the prerequisites are stored they have to be checked every time a student is about to be enrolled in a new course.
 In my code, this is done in Course's enrolStudent(Student student) method.

-    1.1.3 - Update the toString() method in School and Subject To finish, I updated the toString() method in School and Subject, taking into account that the Subjects now have a new property that has to be printed out.
+#### 1.2.3 - Update the toString() method in School and Subject
+To finish, I updated the toString() method in School and Subject, taking into account that the Subjects now have a new property that has to be printed out.

-### 1.2 - Multiple courses handling for Instructors and Students:
+### 1.3 - Multiple courses handling for Instructors and Students:
 Because I enjoyed working with the input handling from the configuration file, I decided to also implement the second of the proposed Extensions.

 Instructors are now able to teach more than one course in a day (up to a certain limit) and the students can enrol in more than one course at a time (up to a certain limit).

-     1.2.1 - Modify the way the Configuration File is read by SimulationUtility To implement this idea I firstly have added to the SimulationUtility's schoolCreator(String properties) the functionality of reading properties strings with one or two extra properties.
+#### 1.3.1 - Modify the way the Configuration File is read by SimulationUtility
+To implement this idea I firstly have added to the SimulationUtility's schoolCreator(String properties) the functionality of reading properties strings with one or two extra properties.
 To do so, I had to take into account the case for which properties.split(",") is greater than 1 and store the extra properties (maxAssignableCourses and maxEnrollableCourses) in new Strings.
 If maxAssignableCourses and maxEnrollableCourses are not specified they will by default be set to 1.

-    1.2.2 - Add Prerequisites property to SChool's class In oder to keep track of the maxAssignableCourses and maxEnrollableCourses, I had to introduce 2 new properties to the School's class: int maxAssignableCourses and int axEnrollableCourses.
+#### 1.3.2 - Add Prerequisites property to School's class
+In oder to keep track of the maxAssignableCourses and maxEnrollableCourses, I had to introduce 2 new properties to the School's class: int maxAssignableCourses and int axEnrollableCourses.

-    1.2.3 - Modify the critarion for which students are enrolled in a course and instructors are assigned to a course Of course, once the prerequisites are stored they have to be checked every time a student is about to be enrolled in a new course and an instructor assigned to a course.
+#### 1.3.3 - Modify the critarion for which students are enrolled in a course and instructors are assigned to a course
+Of course, once the prerequisites are stored they have to be checked every time a student is about to be enrolled in a new course and an instructor assigned to a course.
 In my code, this is done in School's assignInstructorToEachCourse() method and in School's enrolFreeStudents() method.

-### 1.3 - Person Generator:
+### 1.4 - Person Generator:
 To have a more realistic simulation I decided to implement a Person Generator.

 Using the `createPerson(String)` method it creates a new `Person` object of the specified subclass, taking a random name and gender from the `RANDOM_NAMES_AND_GENDERS` 20x2 matrix and random generated age.